d2s/Documentation/_posts/2018-04-10-Changelog.md

 Sometimes rsync throws errors and does not execute as expected.
 Single task is implemented as queue of work (`estimate`, `execute` and `done`).
 If `estimate` or `execute` fails (by some reason) the user has to be made aware of situation and fix it.

 RsyncOSX checks output from rsync for string *rsync error:*.
-If found main view is notified, error is marked (in red) and work queue is reset if option in userconfig (see below) is set.
-To test enter a not valid user name for a remote server ([edit task](/SingleTask) in main view).
+If found Execute view is notified, error is marked (in red) and work queue is reset if option in userconfig (see below) is set.
+To test enter a not valid user name for a remote server ([edit task](/SingleTask) in Execute view).

 Other changes:

 - released 2 March 2017
 - some refactor and several cleanup of code
-- Added reporting any file errors (in profile) to main view.
+- Added reporting any file errors (in profile) to Execute view.
 - There is also fixed a minor bug in Profiles.
 - In About menu reference to GitHub Pages about Changelog and Documentation of RsyncOSX